 International Women’s Day

 March 8 is International Women’s Day — a day to recognize women’s achievements and acknowledge the challenges they continue to face in the quest for gender equality.

-This year the NWDLC is supporting the 2018 Surrey International Women’s Day event being held on Saturday, March 3rd from 12:30-4 pm at Queen Elizabeth Secondary School, 9457 King George Blvd., Surrey.
+This year the NWDLC is supporting the 2019 Surrey International Women’s Day event being held on Saturday, March 9th, 2019 from 12:30-4 pm at Johnston Heights Secondary School, 153-50-99 Avenue in Surrey.
 This year’s agenda includes a presentation on the herstory of International Women’s Day, singing of “Bread and Roses” and other songs, keynote speakers, information tables, raffle items, a rose for each participant, entertainment and food.